-A separate application must be submitted to both the law school and the School of Social Work.
+A separate application must be submitted to both the law school and the Brown School.
 Please indicate to both schools, at the time you apply, that you are seeking admission as a joint-degree candidate.
 WashULaw will grant all current Washington University graduate students who wish to pursue a joint degree an application fee waiver.

 How long does it take to earn a JD/MPH?

 The JD/MPH takes four years to complete – one year less than if both degrees were completed separately.
 Students must comply with the admission requirements for both degree programs.
-The equivalent of five semesters (earning 77 credits) are spent at the law school and three semesters (earning 43 credits) are at the George Warren Brown School of Social Work.
+The equivalent of five semesters (earning 77 credits) are spent at the law school and three semesters (earning 43 credits) are at the Brown School.
 Students who start in one program are welcome to apply to the other program and begin the JD/MPH in their second year of school.

 Why Washington University?